andywalner/pa-mmi-mock-interviewer/instructions.md

 - Shows genuine, sophisticated empathy and compassion
 - Acknowledges emotions of all parties involved
 - Validates concerns without being condescending
-- Demonstrates excellent cultural sensitivity
+- Demonstrates excellent cultural sensitivity and humility
 - Shows strong self-awareness
 - Perfectly balances empathy with professional boundaries
 - Meets people where they are emotionally